Cancer Symptoms Vary Widely

 In short, people should notify their physician about any potential cancer symptoms immediately.
 In the rare case that symptoms are indicative of cancer, early diagnosis can improve treatment options.

 For people who have been diagnosed with any type of cancer, Tampa General Hospital can provide all the diagnostic and treatment services they need.
 Our team of medical oncologists, radiation oncologists, surgeons, and other medical professionals are specialists in addressing all types of cancer.
 With advanced technology, we can provide precise diagnostic imaging services, accurate and highly individualized treatments, such as minimally invasive surgical interventions, and even supportive care services to help alleviate side effects.
-This dedication to providing expert care has earned TGH recognition as one of the Top 8 Hospitals in Florida and among the Top 10% for Cancer care in the U.S. by U.S. News & World Report as one of the top 10% in the nation for Cancer Care.
+This dedication to providing expert care has earned TGH recognition by U.S. News & World Report as one of the top 10% in the nation for Cancer Care.

 For a physician referral or to schedule an appointment, please call 813-844-7585.